 The importance of unconditional acceptance.

-You need to find this for yourself if you don’t have it.
+You need to find this for yourself if you don’t have it within the swing scene.
 A place where people can be honest but kind, a place where you aren’t judged by your worst, but instead encouraged to be your best.
 It could be a friend group, it could be a church group, it could be a good relationship or a support group.
 Without this, you’ll be worn down by people who say negative things, and you’ll fall prey to negative self image.
-Most people that I know have one or two people that are “against” them, and hundreds that love them, but it feels like the world is equally for and against them, though it is, overwhelmingly “for” you.
-It’s hard to feel that sometimes, I get it, but it’s an important thought.
-One person again you feels as powerful as 100 people who are for you.
+Most people that I know have one or two people that are “against” them, and hundreds that love them, but they feel like the world is equally for and against them.
+One person against you can feels as powerful as 100 people who are for you.

-African dance classes are great for finding a tribe.
+In my experience, African dance classes are great for finding a tribe.
 Music jams, spiritual groups, and support groups offer alternatives as well.
 Therapy is good for putting yourself in the right place to meet new people.
-Find your tribe in person, the internet is fraught with terse, misunderstood communication.
+One final yet important thought is: Find your tribe in person, the internet is fraught with terse, misunderstood communication.

 Takeaway?
 Having 5 good friends is better than 700 acquaintances.
 Everyone has friction at times, and it usually feels more severe than it is.
 Accentuate the positive.